htcondor/htcondor/docs/grid-computing/grid-universe.rst

     queue

 The remote machine needs to understand the attributes of the job.
-These are specified in the submit description file using the ’+’ syntax, followed by the string **remote\_**.
-At a minimum, this will be the job’s **universe** and the job’s **requirements**.
-It is likely that other attributes specific to the job’s **universe** (on the remote pool) will also be necessary.
-Note that attributes set with ’+’ are inserted directly into the job’s ClassAd.
-Specify attributes as they must appear in the job’s ClassAd, not the submit description file.
+These are specified in the submit description file using the '+' syntax, followed by the string **remote_**.
+At a minimum, this will be the job's **universe** and the job's **requirements**.
+It is likely that other attributes specific to the job's **universe** (on the remote pool) will also be necessary.
+Note that attributes set with '+' are inserted directly into the job's ClassAd.
+Specify attributes as they must appear in the job's ClassAd, not the submit description file.
 For example, the **universe**\ :index:`universe<single: universe; submit commands>` is specified using an integer assigned for a job ClassAd ``JobUniverse``.
 Similarly, place quotation marks around string expressions.
 As an example, a submit